piured/courel/README-doxy.md

 ## TickCounts

-TickCounts is a greedy gimmick affecting only `PiuStyleHolds`.
-As explained before, `PiuStyleHolds` generate judgment events at a certain rate in order to mimmick the behaviour of holds in the Pump It Up original arcade.
-Under the hood, this is done by generating many `HoldNotes` with `Hidden` visibility.
-The rate at which these `HoldNotes` are generated is determined by the `TickCount` gimmick.
-The value of each `GimmickPair` determines the rate of `HoldNotes` generated per beat.
-A value of 1 will generate one `HoldNote` per beat, a value of 2 will generate two `HoldNotes` per beat, and so on.
+TickCounts is a greedy gimmick affecting only [PiuStyleHold](@ref Courel.Loader.Notes.PiuStyleHold)s.
+As explained before, [PiuStyleHold](@ref Courel.Loader.Notes.PiuStyleHold)s generate judgment events at a certain rate in order to mimmick the behaviour of holds in the Pump It Up original arcade.
+Under the hood, this is done by generating many [HoldNote](@ref Courel.Loader.Notes.HoldNote)s with [Hidden](@ref Courel.Loader.Notes.Visibility.Hidden) visibility.
+The rate at which these [HoldNote](@ref Courel.Loader.Notes.HoldNote)s are generated is determined by the `TickCount` gimmick.
+The value of each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) determines the rate of [HoldNote](@ref Courel.Loader.Notes.HoldNote)s generated per beat.
+A value of 1 will generate one [HoldNote](@ref Courel.Loader.Notes.HoldNote) per beat, a value of 2 will generate two [HoldNote](@ref Courel.Loader.Notes.HoldNote)s per beat, and so on.
 Negative values are not allowed.

-If your game uses `PiuStyleHolds` you must return an non-empty list in the `GetTickCounts` method of the `IChart` interface.
+If your game uses [PiuStyleHold](@ref Courel.Loader.Notes.PiuStyleHold)s you must return an non-empty list in the [GetTickCounts](@ref Courel.Loader.IChart.GetTickCounts) method of the [IChart](@ref Courel.Loader.IChart) interface.

 In the example below, we modified the TickCounts gimmick definition by adding a tick count change at beat 9 with a value of 16: